Information about how Derwen College approaches teaching young people with special educational needs

 Process of putting plan in place and making adjustments to teaching

 Formative review – The learning plan is shared electronically across college and forms the basis of person-centred planning for teaching staff.
 The plan is reviewed with the student termly.
-This review is the responsibility of the Personal Tutor.
+This review is led by the Personal Tutor.
 The Individual Learning Plan progress review report is sent to Local Authority stakeholders and parents at regular intervals throughout the programme.
 Review meetings take place at strategic points of the programme and parents and relevant Local Authority personnel are invited to attend.
 The college recognises the importance of these meetings and can offer support to those who are not able to attend due to travel time via various platforms for video linking.

 Summative review – Parents and relevant Local Authority stakeholders are invited to attend a transition meeting which takes place in the first term of the final year, thus allowing good time to plan for next steps, which includes the summative review.